The transition to A-level

 Source: Shutterstock

 If you have explored Learn Chemistry you will have found your golden resource in there somewhere.
 Kristy Turner and Catherine Smith’s Starters for ten series remains mine.
-The original two series are mainly aimed at A-level teaching and are essential materials in the chemistry teachers’ toolkit.
+The two series so far are mainly aimed at A-Level teaching.
+Both series are essential materials in the A-Level chemistry teachers’ toolkit.
+Now though, there’s a new prequel, a chapter 0 !Chapter 0 contains three areas, or competencies, each covering the understanding most pupils will need to upgrade in order to access the A-level course.
+The first, Basic chemistry competencies, explores ideas around atom, chemical formulae and equations.